lstejskal/adapi/README.md

 ## API Version Support ##

-Adapi supports only the latest version of Google AdWords API: +v201101+.
-Older versions will not be supported. +v201101+ and newer versions will still be supported when new versions are released.
+Adapi supports only the latest version of Google AdWords API: `v201101`.
+Older versions will not be supported. `v201101` and newer versions will still be supported when new versions are released.

 ## Examples ##

 Example are available in [examples directory](./master/examples/).
-For now, they are mostly just uninspired rewrites of examples from +google-adwords-api+ gem, but that's going to change when proper UI to AdWords models will be implemented.
+For now, they are mostly just uninspired rewrites of examples from `google-adwords-api` gem, but that's going to change when proper UI to AdWords models will be implemented.

 ## Author ##